 That said, if your budget is US$300,000 mark or more, and you’re seeking something special as a second home or investment property, the Golden Visa is an avenue to consider.

 To give you an idea of what you could buy in Panama for US$300,000 right now, I’ve dug up offerings from some of our favorite locations.
 Remember, US$300,000 is the minimum you’ll need for the visa.
-Some of the listings below are asking more—but this gives you room to bargain and still walk away with instant backup residency…
+Some of the listings below are asking more—but this gives you room to bargain and still walk away with instant (that is, permanent) backup residency…

 If you want to be close to the heart of Panama City… but also on the beach… you have just one option: Playa Bonita.

 Ninety minutes out the Pan-American Highway from Panama City, Coronado was among Panama’s first resort developments and remains a top draw for expats, tourists, and weekenders from the city.
 The areas in and around Coronado provide lots of retail, health care, veterinarian, restaurant, pharmacy, and professional service options.
 Almost everything you need for life by the beach is here.

-Boquete is the mountain town that really put Panama on the map as a viable expat haven.
+Boquete is the mountain town that really put Panama on the map as a top expat haven.
 If the heat and humidity of Panama is not to your liking, then the cooler weather of the Chiriquí highlands could be the answer.
 Prices in Boquete are higher than the surrounding areas thanks to the expat influence on the market.
 Nearby Volcán has more affordable options.

-Bocas del Toro
+In Bocas del Toro